- 1 Benefits of Working in Russia

 - Russian visa fee

-For either you must have an invitation.
-We typically recommend our clients to work with iVisa as they offer low prices and quick service.
-If you require assistance obtaining the visa, we highly recommend VisaHQ.
-Check out our ultimate guide to Russian visas for a detailed overview of each.
+For either type of visa, you must have an invitation.
+We highly recommend our clients to work with Let’s Russia for both and they offer invitations separate from visas if you don’t need both.
+Check out our ultimate guide to Russian visas for a detailed overview of each type of visa.

 Work Visa Through Opening an LLC in Russia